 Non-Powered USB Hub: Just okay for daily usage

-Unlike powered USB hub that consumes electricity from the wall socket, the non-powered USB hub takes energy directly from the computer.
+Unlike powered USB hubs that consume electricity from the wall socket, the non-powered USB hub takes energy directly from the computer.
 The power rate it takes from the computer is 500 mA.
 So, if the USB hub has five ports, each port only receives 100 mA respectively.

-Although each port may have significantly less power, this non-powered USB hub is still practical for some basic peripherals like a wired mouse, keyboard, gaming pad, or just transferring data from a smartphone.
+Although each port may have significantly less power, this non-powered USB hub is still practical for some basic peripherals like a wired mouse, keyboard, gaming pad, or just transferring data from smartphones.

-Do not recharge your electronic devices through this type of USB hub as its power may constantly change and could damage the battery in the long run.
+Recharging an electronic device through a non-powered USB hub isn’t the best way to go as its power may constantly change and could damage the battery in the long run.